ASCENT OF VESUVIUS

 After browsing among the stately ruins of Rome, of Bay, of Pompeii, and after glancing down the long marble ranks of battered and nameless imperial heads that stretch down the corridors of the Vatican, one thing strikes me with a force it never had before: the insubstantial, unlasting character of fame.
 Men lived long lives, in the olden time, and struggled feverishly through them, toiling like slaves, in oratory, in general ship, or in literature, and then laid them down and died, happy in the possession of an enduring history and a deathless name.
 Well, twenty little centuries flutter away, and what is left of these things?
 A crazy inscription on a block of stone, which snuff antiquaries bother over and tangle up and make nothing out of but a bare name (which they spell wrong) - no history, no tradition, no poetry, nothing that can give it even a passing interest.
 What may be left to General Grant's great name forty centuries hence?
 This, in the Encyclopedia for A.D.
 5868, possibly.

-GRANT -- popular poet of ancient times in the
+GRANT -- popular poet of ancient times in the Aztec

-Aztec provinces of the United States of British
+provinces of the United States of British America.

 learned Shah Food states that he was a contemporary of

-it.
+instead of before it.
 He wrote ‘Rock me to Sleep,